 In this case, it’s a good idea to go slow.
 Do not try to severely prune back the whole tree in a single season.

-After watching the videos above to understand the goals to work toward, we have more guidance on pruning old or overgrown trees.
+After you watch the videos to understand the goals to work toward, we have more guidance on pruning old or overgrown trees.

 New apple trees